-10 Successful Strategies I Use to Reduce My Stress and Anxiety
+10 Ways I Keep Stress and Anxiety at Bay

 I have struggled with stress and anxiety since I was a child.
 Growing up, I didn’t know there were strategies I could learn to help me cope.
 My usual way of dealing with stress was to withdraw from the world.
 It wasn't a healthy approach, but it worked.